awsdocs/aws-doc-sdk-examples/dotnetv3/Polly/README.md

-# Amazon Polly code examples for .NET
+# Amazon Polly code examples for the SDK for .NET

 ## Overview